 This section examines various physical characteristics of the Carolina Bays to try to determine mechanisms by which their features could have originated.
 Many of the features are best explained as a result of impacts, and it is for this reason that scientists persist in trying to develop an impact model that satisfies both astronomers and geologists.

-Figure 4 illustrates the great density of bays in the South Carolina coast.
-This image is completely covered with bays except in the stream basins where they have disappeared through erosion.
+These figures illustrate the great density of bays in the South Carolina coast.
+The surface is completely covered with bays except in the stream basins where they have disappeared through erosion.
 The structural preservation of the Carolina Bays for at least a dozen millennia may be partly due to the flat porous landscape which allows rain water to quickly filter underground thereby preventing erosion from lateral water flow.
-It is remarkable that all the bays are elliptical and aligned with their major axes from the northwest to the southeast radiating from the Great Lakes region.
+It is remarkable that all the bays are elliptical and aligned with their major axes from the northwest to the southeast radiating from one point.
 Another salient feature is that many of the ovals overlap, which implies a chronology of stratigraphic formation.
-Figure 5 shows in more detail the overlaps in the bays.
 Some bays are completely contained within others, while other bays only partially overlap.
 One important detail is the thickened rim on the southeast side of the bays.
 This is a characteristic of oblique impacts which tend to push surface material in the direction of the impact.
 It is also important to notice that large ovals may have small ovals within them, and that large ovals cover smaller ovals.
 This can be explained by noting that small bays created by small impacts would have been obliterated when overlaid by a larger impact.

-Figures 6 through 9 illustrate the variety of bay configurations that preserve the basic elliptical shape with northwest/southeast alignment and the thickened southeast rim.
+The images illustrate the variety of bay configurations that preserve the basic elliptical shape with northwest/southeast alignment and the thickened southeast rim.
 In some cases, erosion or farming machinery have destroyed these features.
-Here is a summary of the main morphologic characteristics of the Carolina Bays (Eyton 1975):

-Firestone (2009) and Davias (2010) have suggested the possibility that the Carolina Bays were created from impacts of ejecta from an asteroid or comet impact on the Laurentide ice sheet in the Great Lakes area.
-The Great Lakes area is a plausible point for an extraterrestrial impact because many of the straight lines drawn along the major axes of the bays in Nebraska, Kansas, Georgia, North Carolina, South Carolina and Virginia intersect around Michigan.
+Firestone (2009) and Davias (2010) have suggested the possibility that the Carolina Bays were created from impacts of ejecta from an asteroid or comet impact on the ice sheet that covered Canada.
+The lines drawn along the major axes of the bays in Nebraska, Kansas, Georgia, North Carolina, South Carolina and Virginia intersect around Michigan.
 The impactors that formed the bays have been suggested to be splashes of mud, ice-and-water slurry or just pieces of ice.
 However, to produce depressions like those of the Carolina Bays, the impacting body must resist deformation in order to penetrate the target surface.
-Viscous ejecta such as slurries or mud merely form a layer on top of a firmer target surface without creating a depression (Gault and Greeley, 1978).
-The premise for considering ice-boulder ejecta from an extraterrestrial impact on the Laurentide ice sheet is based on experiments with NASA's Ames Vertical Gun which have demonstrated that a high speed impact on an ice sheet shatters the ice sheet ejecting large quantities of ice pieces, rather than just melting or vaporizing the ice (Schultz 2009).
-The physics of excavation is nearly the same for small and large impacts (Melosh 1989, p.14), so the fracturing of an ice sheet and the ejection of ice pieces should scale up to an impact by a meteorite on a glacier.
+Ejecta such as slurries or mud merely form a layer on top of a firmer target surface without creating a depression (Gault and Greeley, 1978).
+Experiments with NASA's Ames Vertical Gun have demonstrated that a high speed impact on an ice sheet shatters the ice sheet ejecting large quantities of ice pieces, rather than just melting or vaporizing the ice (Schultz 2009).

-This paper examines the hypothesis that the Carolina Bays were made by impacts of glacier ice boulders ejected at ballistic speeds from the Laurentide ice sheet by a meteorite impact.
+This paper examines the hypothesis that the Carolina Bays were made by impacts of material ejected at ballistic speeds from the North American ice sheet by a meteorite impact.
 The examination will try to determine if the characteristics of the bays could be reasonably explained by impacts from ice boulders with substantially slower speeds than meteorites, and whether experimental tests provide support for the hypothesis.
-The hypothesis also considers that the impacts were made on viscous surfaces since the bays occur only on unconsolidated sediments and they are now shallow depressions instead of deep craters.
+The hypothesis also considers that the impacts were made on soft surfaces since the bays occur only on unconsolidated sediments and they are now shallow depressions instead of deep craters.
 No attempt will be made to establish the timeline of the meteorite impact, or to associate it with any mass extinction event.

 Trajectory and Speed of Ejecta

-The trajectories of the ejected material would have reached heights of 150 to 390 kilometers above the surface of the Earth, depending on the initial speeds and launch angles.
-Above 35 kilometers from the Earth's surface, the atmospheric pressure is below the triple point of water and water cannot exist in the liquid state regardless of the temperature.
-Liquid water in any ejected mud or water slurry would have boiled vigorously creating clouds of ice crystals and water vapor.
-The ice crystals would have blocked the light of the Sun, and could have contributed to a cooling interval or ice age.
-The glacier ice boulders would have traveled without significant aerodynamic drag above the Earth's atmosphere.
-During reentry, the leading surfaces of the ice boulders would have vaporized and acted as ablative heat shields.
+The ejected material would have traveled above the atmosphere for a portion of the trajectory.
+Liquid water in any ejected mud would have created clouds of ice crystals.
+The projectiles would have traveled without significant aerodynamic drag above the Earth's atmosphere.
+During reentry, the leading surfaces of the ice would have vaporized and acted as ablative heat shields.
 Aerodynamic stresses would have broken up some boulders to produce crater fields with many impacts.
-The breakup of the projectiles and mid-air collisions would have changed some of the trajectories and caused variations in the orientation of the resulting craters.
+The breakup of the projectiles and mid-air collisions would have changed some of the trajectories and caused variations in the orientation of the resulting bays.